 Using cell lines derived from the murders of innocent preborn children should not be normalized, and legal, financial, or market incentives for the harvesting of aborted children must be put to an end.
 These actors — lawmakers, pharmaceutical companies, and scientific researchers — should be strongly encouraged to develop alternative cell lines….

 It isn’t just HEK-293 that yields these types of results on Google Scholar — it’s also WI-38, MRC-5, PER C6, WI-26, VA4, and Walvax-2.
 All are cell lines derived from children aborted decades ago and are used for vaccines such as rubella, chickenpox, hepatitis A, and shingles.
-But even if we only listed the medications or vaccines connected to HEK-293 through testing alone (as the Pfizer and Moderna COVID-19 vaccines are), that list is unimaginably long, as pointed out by Dr. Lisa Gilbert, MD — and most Americans have these items in their medicine cabinets.
+But even if we only listed the medications or vaccines currently connected to HEK-293 through testing alone (as the Pfizer and Moderna COVID-19 vaccines are), that list would be unimaginably long.

-But that doesn’t mean pro-lifers have to accept it, either.
+But that doesn’t mean pro-lifers should simply accept it.

 Looking to the future